Penang Food Guide – 40 Street Food To Try in 2023

 The garnish is sliced pork, fish balls, duck meat, duck blood, shredded chicken meat, and pork innards.

-The noodle soup is served with a condiment of sliced fresh red chilies in garlic, soy-vinegar, or lime for an extra zest to go with the more straightforward tasting ingredients.
+The noodle soup is served with a condiment of sliced fresh red chilies in garlic, soy-vinegar, or lime for extra zest to complement the more straightforward-tasting ingredients.

 Some people prefer a mix of Yellow Noodles and Koay Teow.